Walnuts to the Rescue

-If you are obese, have a pot-belly, metabolic syndrome, or diabetes, daily consumption of walnuts will help you.
+If you are overweight, have a pot-belly, metabolic syndrome, or diabetes, daily consumption of walnuts will help you.
 Why?
 Like most nuts, walnuts are rich in fiber, anti-oxidants, unsaturated oils, and blood vessel health-promoting minerals such as magnesium and potassium.
 Unlike other nuts, walnuts provide the omega-3 fat, alpha linolenic acid.
 Like other omega-3 fats, alpha linolenic combats inflammation.
 All these factors help promote health, but there is something more.

 Help Your Blood Vessels